 Rule 316.
-Action for Declaratory Judgment (Oversheltered Return) Treated as Deficiency Action than partnership items with respect to an oversheltered return for a taxable year but before the Court makes a declaration, the treatment of any partnership item for that taxable year is finally determined pursuant to Code Section 6234(g)(4), or any such item ceases to be a partnership item pursuant to Code Section 6231(b), and as a result of that final determination or cessation, a deficiency can be determined with respect to the items that are the subject of the notice of adjustment, then the notice of adjustment shall be treated as a notice of deficiency under Code Section 6212 and the petition shall be treated as a petition in an action brought under Code Section 6213.
-See Code Section 6234(g)(3).
+Action for Declaratory Judgment (Oversheltered Return) Treated as Deficiency Action

+If, after the filing of a petition for declaratory judgment relating to treatment of items other than partnership items with respect to an oversheltered return for a taxable year but before the Court makes a declaration, the treatment of any partnership item for that taxable year is finally determined pursuant to Code section 6234(g)(4), or any such item ceases to be a partnership item pursuant to Code section 6231(b), and as a result of that final determination or cessation, a deficiency can be determined with respect to the items that are the subject of the notice of adjustment, then the notice of adjustment shall be treated as a notice of deficiency under Code section 6212 and the petition shall be treated as a petition in an action brought under Code section 6213.
+See Code sec.
+6234(g)(3).